MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 8. Sign out of SEA-WS1.

-**Results**: After completing this exercise, you will have configured Azure AD device registration.
+**Results**: After completing this exercise, you will have configured Entra device registration.

 **END OF LAB**